pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

    make fine adjustments this way.
 It is much easier to use :ref:`touch mode interaction <ug-touch-mode>` or :ref:`grip-dragging
    <ug-grip-dragging>`.
 Touch mode interaction works as you would expect, where
-   the touch affordance acts like the mouse.
+   the touch affordance acts like the mouse; you can touch to drag existing points or near the midpoint of a profile segment to create and drag a new point.

    Grip dragging is enabled when the hover guide is pointed approximately towards the panel.
 The relative position of each controller determines